saumya-datascience/pandas-challenge/README.md

 final report  includes each of the following:

-District Summary
+1)District Summary
  Create a high level snapshot (in table form) of the district's key metrics, including:
  Total Schools
 Total Students
 Total Budget
 Average Math Score